I have 9 Clean Eating Halloween Recipes if you are planning a big Halloween party or just want some good food to celebrate Halloween with your family,

 Bananas – Cocoa Butter – Honey – Mini Chocolate Chips

-I didn’t know it but cocoa butter is what and looks like white chocolate and actually has healthy benefits.
+I didn’t know it but cocoa butter is what and looks like white chocolate and actually has health benefits.
 It is high in fat though so don’t eat too much of it.
 These cute little banana pop ghosts can really add some healthy sweetness and fun to your Halloween party.

 9. Pumpkin Cupcakes – The Gracious Pantry